 Governmental fund financial statements are reported using the current financial resources measurement focus and the modified accrual basis of accounting.
 Revenues are recognized as soon as they are both measurable and available.
-Revenues are considered to be available when they are collectible within the current period or soon enough thereafter to pay liabilities of the current fiscal period are all considered to be measurable and susceptible to accrual and so have been recognized as revenues of the current fiscal period.
+Revenues are considered to be available when they are collectible within the current period or soon enough thereafter to pay liabilities of the current period.
+Property taxes, intergovernmental revenues, franchise taxes, licenses, and interest associated with the current fiscal period are all considered to be measurable and susceptible to accrual and so have been recognized as revenues of the current fiscal period.
 For this purpose, the government considers property taxes to be available if they are collected within sixty (60) days of the end of the current fiscal period.
 A one-year availability period is used for revenue recognition for all other governmental fund revenues.
 Expenditures generally are recorded when a liability is incurred, as under accrual accounting.
 However, debt service expenditures, as well as expenditures related to compensated absences and claims and judgments, are recorded only when payments are due and payable.
 General capital asset acquisitions are reported as expenditures in governmental funds.
 Proceeds of general long-term debt and acquisitions under financed purchase agreements are reported as other financing sources.